-If you have any concerns about care.data – and if you haven’t done so already – our advice continues to be to opt out now.
-The latest delay changes nothing about the scheme, and NHS England seems to believe that its only problem is that it has failed to ‘communicate the benefits’ clearly enough!
+If you do have any concerns about care.data, and if you haven’t done so already, our advice continues to be to opt out now.

 Opt out form

-All you actually need do is write a letter or download a simple form (link below) instructing your doctor to opt you out, which you can fill in and post or drop into your surgery reception for their attention.
+All you need do is write a letter to your GP or download a simple form (link below) instructing your doctor to opt you out, which you can fill in and post or drop into your surgery reception for their attention.

 If you have any problems getting your surgery to understand what you are opting out of, or if they hand you an opt out form for something else, e.g. the Summary Care Record, then let us know using our handy formFix tool – you tell us, and we’ll send them some details.